 Nearly all Christians regard the Bible as divinely inspired and authoritative, but views differ as to the nature and extent of its authority.
 Some hold it to be completely without error in all matters it addresses, while others stress its accuracy only in religious matters and allow for errors or limitations in other areas due to its human authorship.

 Protestantism arose in Europe in the 16th century.
-Protestants do not acknowledge the authority of the Pope, reject many traditions and beliefs of the Catholic Church, and emphasize the importance of reading the Bible and the doctrine of salvation by faith alone.
+Protestants do not acknowledge the authority of the Pope, reject many traditions and beliefs of the Catholic Church, emphasize the importance of reading the Bible, and focus on faith over rituals.
 Protestantism encompasses numerous denominations, including Baptists, Methodists, Presbyterians, Pentecostals, and the Amish.

 Anglicanism is sometimes viewed as a "middle way" between Catholicism and Protestantism.